codekushi/howsyourday/README.md

-## This a like a Social Media Platfrom to share  About your Day
+## This is like a Social Media Platfrom to share "About your Day"
 ![logo](https://github.com/codekushi/howsyourday/blob/master/logo.png?raw=true)
 ## Dependencies used
 ### Flask, Flask-SocketIO